Pipeline execution flow

 • Number of records processed: The count of individual data records ingested, transformed, and processed by the pipeline during its execution.

-• Success or failure status: A successful status indicates that the pipeline completed its tasks without encountering errors or issues, while a failure status indicates that the pipeline encountered errors or exceptions during execution.
+• Success or failure status: A successful status indicates that the pipeline completed its tasks without encountering errors or issues.
+A failure status indicates that the pipeline encountered errors or exceptions during execution.

 • Any errors or warnings encountered: The issues or notifications that arise during the execution of the pipeline.
 These can include data validation failures, connectivity issues with endpoints, resource constraints, or any other issues that might impact the successful processing of the data.